In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 In such scenarios, fixing WordPress helps admins stop losing visitors, revenue, and business.
 As described above, fixing WordPress showing Briefly unavailable for Scheduled maintenance is the purpose of this write-up.

-How to Fix the “Briefly Unavailable for Scheduled Maintenance: Check Back in a Minute” message in WordPress?
+How to fix “Briefly Unavailable for Scheduled Maintenance: Check Back in a Minute” message in WordPress?

 WordPress keeps showing an unavailability message if removing the .maintenance file fails after an update process has finished.